ParsimonyGit/shipstation_integration/README.md

 - Configure individual stores in each ShipStation account to different companies, warehouses, cost centers and account heads.
 - Periodically fetch products, orders and shipments from all ShipStation accounts.
 - Identify stores connected to the Amazon marketplace, and add hooks for other Frappe applications to process Amazon orders.

-## In-Progress

-- Shipping label generation (currently disabled in hooks, but can be enabled and tested manually)
+- Shipping label generation (can be enabled per Shipstation account)

 ## Installation